NaoiseGaffney/BookRepository/README.md

 `add_book()` gets the list of book genres and renders the `add_book.html` template with a form of fields to fill in.
 Once the fields are filled in and the add book button is clicked, `save_book()` is called.

 `save_book()` gets the form fields and saves them to the object `book`.
 A request payload is created with the `GOOGLE_API_KEY` and ISBN used as the search criteria from the Google Books API.
 If a front cover thumbnail images exists it'll be used, otherwise a default Book Repository logo is used instead.
-The returned link from the Google Books API uses `http://` and is replaced by `https://` to ensure secure links are used throuhgout the Book Repository.
+The returned link from the Google Books API uses `http://` and is replaced by `https://` to ensure secure links are used throughout the Book Repository.

 The user/reader is made aware of the result through a Flash message and the event is logged.